IEEEBerkeley/web-151tapeout/index.md

         <!-- Topic -->
         <td style="text-align: left;">
             <b>Introduction to SoCs and their Parts + Chipyard </b><br><br>
-            Theoretical introduction to SoCs and their various parts using Berkeley’s Rocket Chip - an SoC generator.
+            Introduction to SoCs and their various parts using Berkeley’s Rocket Chip - an SoC generator.
         </td>
         <!-- Reference -->
         <td>